 4. Free Informational Services: The society keeps members in touch with each other and current issues through the society’s web site and email updates of emerging issues relevant to the medical community.
 You remain informed about healthcare in our region in a way that saves you time.

 5. Networking: You have many opportunities to network with healthcare professionals in our region, building your contacts, sharing ideas, best practices and solutions to enhance your current job, find opportunities for career enhancement, and combat isolation.
 Networking events range from Annual Meetings to small quarterly events.
 Our Community Calendar also lists events that may be of interest to member.

 6. Affiliation: You will have affiliation with YOUR professional medical society and over 500 medical professionals in our local community.

-7. Discounts on Educational Offerings & Liability Insurance: You receive reduced registration fees at all MPCMS sponsored continuing education events, as well as opportunities for reduced rates with reputable liability insurance providers.
+7. Discounts on Educational Offerings: You receive reduced registration fees at all MPCMS sponsored continuing education events.

 8. Leadership Opportunities: You are provided opportunities to learn and practice leadership and meeting management skills that you may need for your resume, professional growth or self-promotion.
 Opportunities are available on the Board, committees and special projects.

 9. Recognition: You can be recognized or can recognize your colleagues for their achievements in medicine and in life.
 Some of our heroes work right next to us every day!